JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/bmesh_mesh/index.md

 ## Outputs

 - **Vertex Locations** - A vector list that includes vertices locations of the input bmesh.
 - **Edge Indices** - A list of edge indices that includes all the edges of the input bmesh.
 - **Polygon Indices** - A list of polygon indices that includes all the polygons of the input bmesh.
+- **Material Indices** - An integer list that include the material indices of all polygons.